Jinzug/projets-ete-2025/README.md

 ## 📁 Folders

-- 🔒 password-generator ---> A little personnalized password generator project made by myself in Python
+- 🔒 [password-generator](https://github.com/Jinzug/summer-projects-2025/tree/main/password-generator) ---> A little personnalized password generator project made by myself in Python
+- 🎮 [number-guess](https://github.com/Jinzug/summer-projects-2025/tree/main/number-guess) ---> A little game where a random number is picked and the User needs to find the right one, made by myself in Python

 ---